bouwe77/bouwe77.github.io/content/blog/elm-user-interaction/elm-user-interaction.md

 The `update` function receives two arguments, the `msg`, and the `presents` model.
 It then checks the `msg`, and if it's `MoveTo`, it receives the `presentId` and `location` sent by the `onClick`.
 However, it does not do anything with it yet, it just returns the unchanged 'presents` again.

 This is a switch/case statement, but if the `Msg` union type would still have the `Unwrap` message, this code would not compile, because it is not implemented yet in the switch/case.
 So let's remove `Unwrap`, because we won't use it.
-For the same reason a switch/case in Elm never needs a default block.
+For the same reason a switch/case in Elm never needs a default block because you just have to implement all possibilities.

 ### Implementing the `update`